CodePushGo/website/src/content/blog/en/cross-platform-uiux-best-practices-for-capacitor-apps.md

 Addressing these aspects ensures your app functions smoothly across various devices.
 Adaptive loading strategies can further improve performance.
 In fact, recent data shows that platform-specific optimizations have led to an 82% success rate for updates worldwide [\[1\]](https://capgo.app/).

 To ensure your app performs well, always test on real devices, not just emulators.
 Keep an eye on performance metrics across different device categories and include fallback options for features that aren't supported.
-By combining Capacitor’s platform detection with thoughtful adjustments, you can create an app that feels native to each platform while maintaining a consistent brand identity.
+By combining React Native’s platform detection with thoughtful adjustments, you can create an app that feels native to each platform while maintaining a consistent brand identity.

 ## Testing Your App

 ### Cross-Platform Test Plan

-Testing [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) requires a clear and organized approach to ensure they work smoothly across different platforms.
+Testing [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/) requires a clear and organized approach to ensure they work smoothly across different platforms.
 Start by setting up a detailed test matrix that includes a variety of devices and operating system versions.
 Here's a structured way to approach it:

 -   **Device Coverage Testing**: Focus on the most widely used device setups.
 Test on: